 Of all the plays in the world, the one I hold dearest to my heart is The Normal Heart.
 Maybe it’s because the issue of LGBT activism is so important and personal to me.
 Maybe it’s because the play written by AIDS advocate, LGBT activist, and playwright Larry Kramer features one of the most compelling female characters, who just happens to be in a wheelchair.
 Whatever it is, I waited with baited breath for the announcement of who Ryan Murphy was going to cast in the role of the dynamic Dr. Emma Brookner.

-Recent, estimates put the number of people with disabilities at 1 billion worldwide.
-You are telling me in 1 billion people there is not ONE who has the ability to act as well as a Brad Pitt or a Kate Winslet?
+Recent, estimates put the number of disabled people at 1 billion worldwide.
+You are telling me in 1 billion people there is not ONE who has the ability to act as well as any of the nondisabled actors getting roles?
 Not one?
-I simply cannot believe that, but we are not seeing anyone of this caliber getting the opportunities able-bodied actors and actresses have.
+I simply cannot believe that, but we are not seeing anyone of this caliber getting the opportunities nondisabled actors have.
 Someone is out there, I am certain, but they simply have not been given the opportunity to prove themselves, for a variety of reasons.

 Without consulting a single person with polio, she unlocked what she thought was the key to the character, based on a documentary she watched.
 Murphy and crew did not even consult a person with the disability portrayed in The Normal Heart.
-This is where Hollywood continually gets it wrong.
-They won’t even consult those of us with disabilities in many of their films or television shows.
+Consultants are great, but we desperately need disabled people being allowed to tell our own stories – our first person perspectives are invaluable.
 This is why the vast majority of portrayals of disability in the media get it wrong.
 They are not offering an authentic representation of disability.
-They are offering an able-bodied view of what they think disability is.
+They are offering a nondisabled view of what they think disabled experiences and life are like.